 How to Compare Canadian VoIP Providers

 Very few VoIP providers in Canada are truly Canadian.
-If local hosting, data sovereignty, and in-country support matter to you, focus on vendors like Clear Clouds, which are:
+If local hosting, data sovereignty, and in-country support matter to you, focus on trusted partners like SE Telecom, which offers ClearClouds, a fully hosted Canadian VoIP platform.

 - Based in Canada